sujeet4github/MyLangUtils/LangRuby/effectiveRubyBook/README.md

 #1 - Arrays And Hashes
 -------------------------------------------------------
 ##1
-Duplicate collections you receive as arguments or encapsulated collections or parts there of you want to expose (see RandomMatrix in 01_01.rb)
+Duplicate (.dup) collections you receive as arguments or encapsulated collections or parts there of you want to expose (see RandomMatrix in 01_01.rb)